JoshuaMichaelHall-Tech/git-utils/README.md

 - Add system file patterns to `.gitignore`
 - Commit and push the changes

+### flatten_files.sh

+The script will:
+- Create a `current_files` directory in the current location
+- Find all files in the current directory and its subdirectories
+- Move each file to the `current_files` directory
+- Handle filename conflicts by creating unique names

 ## System Files Handled

-The script handles the following system files:
+The `git-clean-system-files.sh` script handles the following system files:

 ### macOS
 - `.DS_Store` - Directory metadata files